flash4kiez/mzscriptdocs/docs/functions/message/deletecommand.md

 # $deleteCommand
-Removes the message that invokes the command..
+Removes the message that invokes the command.

 ## Usage
 ```py